FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 if you'd like to support my random shananagains then feel free! https://www.patreon.com/freneticfurry i intend to keep most if not all of my things free so supporting would be very nice :3

+{Credit}

+- RyuukaVR: some bug finding
+- Zerithax: some code suggestions